MatthewPalmer9/thetoolbox/README.md

 -Submit a detailed bug report including your environment & browser, steps to reproduce the issue, actual and expected outcomes, where you believe the issue is originating from, and any potential solutions you have considered.

 ### Feature Requests
-I would love to hear from you about new features which would improve this app and further the aims of my project.
-Please provide as much detail and information as possible to show me why you think your new feature should be implemented.
+We would love to hear from you about new features which would improve this app and further the aims of this project.
+Please provide as much detail and information as possible to show us why you think your new feature should be implemented.

 ### Pull Requests
 If you have developed a patch, bug fix, or new feature that would improve this app, please submit a pull request.
 It is best to communicate your ideas with the developers first before investing a great deal of time into a pull request to ensure that it will mesh smoothly with the project.